A symmetric $p$-adic symbol for triples of modular forms: Introduction

-Assume that the modular form $f$ is \emph{regular at $p$}, i.e. that $\alpha_f$ and $\beta_f$ are different.
-Assume as well that $f$ is \emph{ordinary at $p$}, i.e. that one of the roots of $x^{2} - a_p(f) x + p$, say $\alpha_{f}$, is a $p$-adic unit.
+Then the modular form $f$ is \emph{regular at $p$}, i.e. the roots $\alpha_f$ and $\beta_f$ are different (cf. \cite{CE98}).
+Assume that $f$ is \emph{ordinary at $p$}, i.e. that one of the roots of $x^{2} - a_p(f) x + p$, say $\alpha_{f}$, is a $p$-adic unit.
 Define the following two modular forms:

 We call $f_\alpha$ and $f_\beta$ the \emph{$p$-stabilizations} of $f$.
 They have level $pN$, and are eigenforms for the $U_p$ operator with respective eigenvalues $\alpha_f$ and $\beta_f$.
 Since we assumed that $\alpha_{f}$ is a unit, it is customary to call $f_\alpha$ the \emph{ordinary $p$-stabilization} of $f$.
 Define the following Euler factors: